FelixOnline/v2/content/articles/2016-1-22-the-match4lara-campaign-reaches-imperial.md

 The charity says it needs more men, who make up only 15% of the register but produce more stem cells, and are more likely to donate them if matched.

 As highlighted in Lara’s case, they are also in desperate need of more donors from Black, Asian and minority ethnic backgrounds.
-People of non\-Caucasian origin are much less likely to find a stranger with matching tissue, and only 20% do.
+People of non-Caucasian origin are much less likely to find a stranger with matching tissue, and only 20% do.

 _The drive is running on Friday the 22nd in SAF from 11:30 until 18:00_